Kelly Betting with Quantum Payoff: a continuous variable approach: The playing field

 In our construction Eq.~(\ref{DEFOUTERG}) represents the payoff of the gambler after $t$ steps.
 By re-organizing the various contributions, it can be conveniently casted into the form

 where

 is the initial value of the ergotropy, i.e. the initial capital invested by the player.
 In the above expression

 is a non-negative quantity which, while not being directly linked to ${\cal E}_0$, is an explicit functional of the selected input state $\hat{\rho}_0$ (here $\bar{\Gamma}_t := \frac{\bar{\gamma}_t}{2{{{n}}}+1}$).
-This fact has profound consequences as it implies that, differently from the original Kelly's scheme, in our setting the final payoff $\bar{\mathcal{E}}_t$ is not just proportional to the initial invested capital ${\cal E}_0$, but also depends in a non trivial way on the {\it type} of input state $\hat{\rho}_0$ that was selected to ``carry" the value of such capital.
-Accordingly in discussing the performance of the betting scheme we are now facing an extra layer of optimization where the gambler, beside selecting the transmissivities $\eta_j$ and deciding the value of ${\cal E}_0$ he/she wants to invest in the game, has also the possibility of deciding which one of the input states $\hat{\rho}_0$ that belongs to the same iso-ergotropy manifold (see of Fig.~\ref{fig:ergo}) he/she wants to adopt: different choices will indeed result in different $\bar{\Delta}_t$ and hence in different payoff values~$\bar{\mathcal{E}}_t$.
+This fact has profound consequences as it implies that, differently from the original Kelly's scheme, in our setting the final payoff $\bar{\mathcal{E}}_t$ is not just proportional to the initial invested capital ${\cal E}_0$, but also depends in a nontrivial way on the {\it type} of input state $\hat{\rho}_0$ that was selected to "carry" the value of such capital.
+Accordingly in discussing the performance of the betting scheme we are now facing an extra layer of optimization where the gambler, beside selecting the transmissivities $\eta_j$ and deciding the value of ${\cal E}_0$ they want to invest in the game, has also the possibility of deciding which one of the input states $\hat{\rho}_0$ that belongs to the same iso-ergotropy manifold (see of Fig.~\ref{fig:ergo}) they want to adopt: different choices will indeed result in different $\bar{\Delta}_t$ and hence in different payoff values~$\bar{\mathcal{E}}_t$.